Lu-Feng/ImAge/README.md

 <img src="figures/pipeline.jpg" width="800px">

-To quickly test and use our model, you can use Torch Hub:
+To quickly use our model, you can use Torch Hub:
 ```
 import torch
 model = torch.hub.load("Lu-Feng/ImAge", "ImAge")